-In an effort to serve these students even more effectively, the Letters Department formed a Developmental Skills Subcommittee in 2005 to identify and study developmental skills teaching methods and support strategies.
+In an effort to serve these students even more effectively, the Letters Program formed a Developmental Skills Subcommittee in 2005 to identify and study developmental skills teaching methods and support strategies.
 The committee then developed a set of researched-based best practices to further support students in pre-transfer level reading and writing courses.

 These twenty-one recommendations currently drive the work of the Developmental Skills committee.
 Please visit the links for details of our recommendations and progress.